PGR9.1 Purpose and objectives for project registration (RD1)

 - The FRDC will communicate the outcome decision and provide feedback to the PGR and Director of Studies in writing (by email from Graduate School on behalf of the Chair).
 The letter will include confirmation of the module selection, the full supervisory team and the deadlines of all future progression milestones.

-- Where the RD1 is found to be unsatisfactory at resubmission, the FRDC will make a recommendation to the Research Degrees Award Board (RDAB) for the PGR's registration to be withdrawn.
+- Where the RD1 is found to be unsatisfactory at resubmission, the FRDC will make a recommendation to the Taught and Research Degrees Award Board (RDAB) for the PGR's registration to be withdrawn.
 This will normally be executed by Chair's Action as soon as possible.

 Further information about your project registration